Lenz-K/setup-script/README.md

 ```

 # Features
+The interactive script has three stages.
+### 1. System Update
+### 2. Install Selected Modules
-The interactive script will update the system and will then ask to install and configure the following software modules and features:
+The script asks to install the following software modules if not available:

-- automatic updates
 - git
+- python
-- python and pip
+- pip
 - Docker Engine
 - cryptsetup
 _Note: Needed to mount or create encrypted devices._